casualssr/borg.sh/README.md

 ### `./borg.sh extract`
 This command allows you to extract a backup from the borg repository to the current folder.
 Requires the name of the backup as second argument.<br>
 Example: `./borg.sh extract BackupName`

+### `./borg.sh check`
+This command allows you to check the integrity of a repository.
+It doesn't require any arguments.<br>
+By default `--verify-data` options is enabled.
+It takes more time but it's the safest option for intergrity check.

+### `./borg.sh checkarch`
+This command allows you to check the integrity of a backup archive.
+It requires the name of the backup.<br>
+By default `--verify-data` options is enabled.
+It takes more time but it's the safest option for intergrity check.
+Example: `./borg.sh checkarch BackupName`

 # **This is FREE software and i don't take responsability on whatever you do with this!**